jluna0413/CultivAREmergent/docs/Wiki/User_Docs.md

 ## Tips and Tricks

 - **Watering Schedule**: Use the dashboard to quickly see which plants need watering.
-- **Strain Selection**: Use the seed count to keep track of which strains you have available.
+- **Cultivar Selection**: Use the seed count to keep track of which cultivars you have available.
 - **Environmental Data**: Monitor temperature and humidity trends to optimize growing conditions.
 - **Plant Images**: Take regular photos to track plant development over time.